 About Lekhu Lakhem

-Lekhu Lakhem, based upon the principles of JCC Association’s Lekhu Lakhem I and II - Jewish and Educational Journeys for Jewish Camp Directors: A Senior Fellows Seminar, will accept twenty fellows, ten from JCC Association affiliated camps and ten from other independent Jewish camps.
+The third cohort of Lekhu Lakhem, based upon the principles of JCC Association’s Lekhu Lakhem I and II - Jewish and Educational Journeys for Jewish Camp Directors: A Senior Fellows Seminar, is currently in process, including ten from JCC Association affiliated camps and nine from other independent Jewish camps.

 Lekhu Lakhem is committed to providing Fellows with: